mdn/community-meetings/23-12-11/agenda.md

 Any project/work updates from contributors

+- Fighting "Flaws": what we did this year and next steps.

 ## Questions/Discussions

 Any questions from folks & anything to discuss

-- Content architechture workshop (new year)
+- Content architecture workshop (new year)
 - Issues related to "Formal Syntax" section
   - Capturing updates to formal syntax (webRef updates not reflected in MDN prose)
   - https://github.com/orgs/mdn/discussions/442